thewebguy/bufferapp-php/README.md

 Right now this baby just stores the `access_token` in `$_SESSION['oauth']['buffer']['access_token']`.
 If you are doing something serious with this you should probably rewrite the `store_access_token()` and `retrieve_access_token()` methods.

 I'm going to be using this in a real world project startin this week, so hopefully I'll have some major updates for it.
 Any help is appreciated!

+# License

+Do whatever you like with this.
+Feel free (but not obligated) to [drop me a line](http://kevinkhandjian.com) if it helps!